Johns Hopkins University Diverse Sexuality and Gender

 Clipper Room

-Daphne Scholinski, currently an artist in Washington D.C., has
+Daphne Scholinski, currently an artist in Washington D.C., has appeared on

 20/20, Dateline, and Today to discuss her experiences with adolescent

 psychiatric abuse.
-She is the winner of a Lambda Literary Award
+She is the winner of a Lambda Literary Award and finalist

 for a Books for a Better Life Award.